Vimal1232/Compression-Using-Huffman-Encoding/readme.md

 - **Compression**: Efficiently compress Strings using Huffman coding.
 - **Binary Representation**: Store compressed data in a binary format for efficiency.
-- **Shannon entropy**: As Close a Shannon entropy as possible for the compressed data.
+- **Shannon entropy**: As Close a Shannon entropy Limit as possible for the compressed data.
 - **Decompression**: Implement functionality to decompress String back to their original form.

 ## Upcoming Features